The Accountancy Licensing Library

 Practice Privilege / Mobility / Interstate Practice

-Effective August 28, 2014: An individual whose principal place of business is not in Puerto Rico shall have all the privileges of a Puerto Rico CPA without the need to obtain a reciprocal Puerto Rico CPA license or file notice, if the individual:
+An individual whose principal place of business is not in Puerto Rico shall have all the privileges of a Puerto Rico CPA without the need to obtain a reciprocal Puerto Rico CPA license or file notice, if:

-The performance of attest services or the issuance of reports requiring the attachment of a stamp may require individual reciprocal licensing and society membership.
-Please contact the Puerto Rico Board directly for further clarification on requirements specific to your activities.
+• The performance of attest services or the issuance of reports requiring the attachment of a stamp may require individual reciprocal licensing and society membership.
+Please contact the Puerto Rico Board of Accountancy directly for further clarification on requirements specific to your activities.

 Consent to Jurisdiction

-• To the personal and subject matter jurisdiction and disciplinary authority of the Board;
+• To the personal and subject matter jurisdiction and disciplinary authority of the Puerto Rico Board of Accountancy;

 • To comply with the Puerto Rico law and rules;